symbol/symbol-docs/source/guides/account/getting-the-amount-of-assets-sent-to-an-account.rst

 Prerequisites
 *************

-- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
+- Complete the :doc:`getting started section <../../getting-started/setup-workstation>`.
-- Have one :ref:`account with network currency <setup-creating-a-test-account>`
+- Create :ref:`a new account <setup-creating-a-test-account>`.
-- Have :doc:`sent mosaics <../transfer/sending-a-transfer-transaction>` to another account
+- Send :doc:`mosaics <../transfer/sending-a-transfer-transaction>` from the account created to another account.

 *************************
 Method #01: Using the SDK